connor-baer/bamboo-ui/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a bug
-about: Create a bug report to help us improve Circuit UI
+about: Create a bug report to help us improve Bamboo UI
 ---

 ## Describe the bug